-A mile and a half away is the Loughpool Inn - full of character, charm and tempting food.
-Along the river about three miles the other way is the Cottage of Content, another very popular and quaint local foodie pub.
+Just over two miles away is the Loughpool Inn - full of character, charm and tempting food.
+Along the river about two miles the other way is the Cottage of Content, another very popular and quaint local foodie pub.

 Pub Contact Details